Written by Sophie Conant

 Social media and eating disorder recovery

 Some people will use social media to document their recovery journey and connect with others who are also in recovery.
 Supportive and encouraging communities have been formed across different social media channels, however, whether these communities are a help or a hinderance can depend on the individual and their motives for drawing inspiration from these accounts.
+We share the benefits of community in recovery in our guest blog.

 No one’s recovery story will look the same, and although documenting and sharing experiences on social media can inspire hope for some people, they can also create a toxic cycle of comparison for others.
 Eating disorders thrive on comparison, and for some people, other people’s recovery accounts could fuel a sense of ‘not being sick enough’ to recover.